 Computer Simulations for Science and Engineering (COSSE) is a master’s programme within the multidisciplinary field of Computational Science and Engineering (CSE), which is an enabling technology for scientific discovery and engineering design.
-CSE involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualization.
+CSE involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualisation.
 The remarkable development of large-scale computing in recent decades has turned CSE into the “third pillar” of science, complementing theory and experiment.

 Computer Simulations for Science and Engineering at KTH, TU Berlin and TU Delft

-The COSSE master's programme is a two-year programme including compulsory mobility for the students.
-They will enter one of the universities and continue in their second year at one of the other universities.
+The master's programme in Computer Simulations for Science and Engineering is a two-year programme including compulsory mobility for the students.
+The programme is given jointly by KTH, the Technical University of Berlin in Germany and Delft University of Technology in the Netherlands.
+Students will enter one of the universities and continue in their second year at one of the other universities.
 As a general rule, students will be admitted to TU Berlin for the first year.

-The COSSE-students will become very familiar with the tools of CSE, which includes:
+Students in the master's programme in Computer Simulations for Science and Engineering will become very familiar with the tools of CSE, which includes:

-- mathematical modelling techniques
+- mathematical modelling techniques,

-- simulation techniques (discretisations, algorithms, data structures, software in CSE)
+- simulation techniques (discretisations, algorithms, data structures, software in CSE),

 - familiarity with selected scientific and engineering application areas and their mathematical models.

-- a knowledge base and skills ranging from formulation of a mathematical model to constructing software for high-performance computer architectures.
+- a knowledge base and skills ranging from the formulation of a mathematical model to constructing software for high-performance computer architectures.

-- effective communication skills for interacting on written and oral presentations with the professional community as well as management and society at large..
+- effective communication skills for interacting on written and oral presentations with the professional community as well as management and society at large.

 - a degree of independent and critical appraisal of the capability and limitations of, and results produced by, computational modelling.